For one Israeli hostage's family, "anguish," and a promise after meeting Netanyahu: "We're coming."

 "I don't know that the cabinet needed to have a flame lit under them to get these hostages out," Jonathan Polin told CBS News.
 "But if they did, it happens today."

-"If Hersch somehow, somewhere can hear this — just know we love you, stay strong, survive," Rachel Goldberg pleaded.
+"If Hersh somehow, somewhere can hear this — just know we love you, stay strong, survive," Rachel Goldberg pleaded.
 "We're coming.
 The world is coming."

 for more features.